 - And Clorox’s sustainability efforts have translated into approximately $15m in annual cost savings

 Not too shabby.
 This is a great example of a company listening to the wants and demands of its customers, and acting on a socially responsible strategy that made sense for their particular business.
 This decision also reflects some forward-thinking within the company, a mindset echoed throughout many American companies over the past several years.
+Businesses need to appeal to their customers because customers and strategic planning can help them create a strong business base to grow on.
+For instance, as technology grows and adapts, businesses can take this into account and implement these new services into their plan.
+This can be in the form of an EFTPOS machine to help with customer payments in a variety of ways, as well as see how they can connect their online business to their offline one.

 Listening to more customers, and looking to the future